ES7/LangChain-for-LLMs/README.md

 **`4.
 QnA.ipynb` :-** In this notebook we will pass a document and ask questions to the langauge model via Chains, we will also see some methods to perform this task.

 **`5.
 Evaluation.ipynb` :-** In this notebook we will see how can we evaluate our code using LangChain.

+**`6.
+Agents.ipynb` :-** In this notebook we will see what are agents in langchain and how to use it.